 Right-click photo to download

 His two rap videos on the ideas of John Maynard Keynes and F.A.
-Hayek, created with filmmaker John Papola, have had more than eleven million views on YouTube, been subtitled in eleven languages, and are used in high school and college classrooms around the world.
+Hayek, created with filmmaker John Papola, have had more than eleven million views on YouTube, have been subtitled in eleven languages, and are used in high school and college classrooms around the world.

 His animated poem, It’s a Wonderful Loaf, is an ode to the emergent order of our everyday lives.